werrkemi/Localizations.json/README.md

 2. Unzip the archive.
 3. Open Manager, click `Add Business` button.
 Then `Import Business` and select the JSON file from unzipped archive.

-## Making Changes

-Please see this forum topic https://forum.manager.io/t/report-transformations-no-code-development-platform/35804
+Once country-specific business is imported, please see [this forum topic](https://forum.manager.io/t/report-transformations-no-code-development-platform/35804).
 It explains how you can create country-specific report.

-## Exporting to JSON
+## Export JSON

 Exported business to `JSON` format can be submitted to this repository.